getoutreach/stencil/docs/content/en/reference/native-extensions.md

 ## Debugging a Native Extension

 The [`go-plugin`](https://github.com/hashicorp/go-plugin) library does not surface errors to stencil.
 Instead, it will raise the generic message `failed to create connection to extension: Unrecognized remote plugin message`.
+The binary path could be found in bottom of the returned error.
 To determine a more precise error message, execute the native extension binary directly.
+Normally the binary lives in the `bin/plugin` in the native extension direcotry.

 ## How Native Extensions Work